 - Toy Libraries – reduce the wasteful over-consumption of toys and save money by joining a toy library!
 Check out this guide to find the nearest Toy Library to you.

 - Crop Swap – Another fantastic thing going is Crop Swaps – at a crop swap, individuals who have veges they’ve grown, or preserves or baking they’ve made (or similar), come together once a fortnight or once a month, to trade their offerings without any money changing hands – all free!
 Just bring something to share and let the swapping begin!
+Trading homegrown or home created goodies with friends and locals means you can avoid all that packaging that often comes with a store setting.
+You can also have friendly chats about how to share goods without the waste.
 There are crop swaps dotted around Auckland (including Waiheke Island), check out this website for a location near you (note the website is still being developed and currently missing many locations – you may need to ask around).